Welcome to today's edition of the Rush 24-7 podcast.

 They've been so off.

-You start forecasting an above average hurricane season, and people who take their summer vacations to places like Florida and Alabama, the Gulf Coast, we're not gonna go.
+You start forecasting an above-average hurricane season, and people who take their summer vacations to places like Florida and Alabama, the Gulf Coast, we're not going to go.

-They don't want to take the chance that a hurricane is gonna come along and wipe them out.
+They don't want to take the chance that a hurricane is going to come along and wipe them out.

-And then, of course, uh there are other things.
+And then, of course, there are other things.

 International travel is affected by this.

-You know, the Brits, they love coming to South Florida in a hot climbs and the Bahamas and all because it's I mean, you ever seen those people?
+You know, the Brits, they love coming to South Florida in the hot climes in the Bahamas because it's, I mean, you ever seen those people?

 They're pasty white over there.